afirstenberg/blog/tts/README.md

 await talkAbout("Sharks");
 ```

-This is a farily simple example.
+This is a fairly simple example.
 It won't work for very long topics
 or conversations, for example, but is meant to illustrate the concept.

 A more robust implementation would make use of something like